imfl/beautiful-jekyll/data-mining/index.md

 ---
-title: Contact me
+title: Projects
-subtitle: Here you'll find all the ways to get in touch with me
+subtitle: what i cannot create i do not understand
 ---

 ## Introducing Dynamic Time Warping Distance into Matrix Profile

-*an academic project on time series data mining.*

-- For the C++ code for this project, please click [here](https://github.com/imfl/data-minin) to visit the GitHub repository.
+- For the C++ code for this project, please click [here](https://github.com/imfl/data-mining) to visit the GitHub repository.

 ![demo](demo.gif)